 The physical characteristics should be described by stating the type of component, using the implementation terminology (e.g. task, subroutine, subprogram, package and file).

 The contents of some components description clauses depend on the component type.
-For the purpose of this guide, the following categories are used: executable (i.e. contains computer instructions) or non–executable (i.e. contains only data).
+For the purpose of this guide, the following categories are used: executable and non–executable.

 <Purpose>